 Students are required to take the following courses:

-In addition to the four required courses above, students must take 3 elective credits from within the Terrorism Studies Department (BSST) that is not otherwise a Minor Requirement.
+In addition to the five required courses above, students must take 3 elective credits from within the Terrorism Studies Department (BSST) that is not otherwise a Minor Requirement.
 You can find course syllabi on https://app.testudo.umd.edu/soc/

-To satisfy the final requirement students must also complete one Global Studies Signature Course.
+To satisfy the final requirement students must also complete one Global Perspective Course.

-The current list of approved Global Studies Signature Courses is as follows:
+The current list of approved Global Perspective Courses is as follows:

-- AREC 345: Poverty, Public Policy and Economic Growth
+- AREC 345: Poverty, Public Policy and Economic Development

-- ENES 472: International Business Cultures in Engineering and Technology
+- ENES 472: International Business Cultures for Engineering, Business, and Technology

 - GEOG 330: As the World Turns: Society and Sustainability in a Time of Great Change